lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-We used the following services: Engine, Bucket and Cloud Build and Container registry, and Cloud Functions for deployement.
-Engine is used to create Virtual machine instances.
-Bucket is a storage space in the cloud.
-Cloud build is used to build the docker images, and if succesful, store them in Container registry.
+We used the following services: Engine, Bucket, Cloud Build, Container registry and Cloud Functions.
+Engine is used to create Virtual Machine instances from which we can work as our own computer with more powerful hardware.
+Bucket is a remote storage space.
+Cloud build is used to build the docker images of our projects, when the build is succesful they are stored in the Container registry, which is just a storage space in the cloud specifically defined for storing docker images.

 ### Question 18